0catalin/reminder_app/README.md

 ## More about the program

-Do not put strings bigger than 125 chars on a csv file row!!!
+Do not put valid activities bigger than 125 characters on a csv file row!!!
+The program will shut down!

 If you mistakenly added something wrong you can either remove and read or just open the csv file and change the data